Is it a bad time to get into property investment?

 Let’s look at some real figures to work this out.

-Below is a graph of the median house price for Melbourne inner ring properties over a 20 year period from 1998.
+Below is a graph of the median house price for Melbourne inner ring properties over a 20-year period from 1998 to 2018

-It’s interesting to note that our current downturn is the fifth downturn over this 20 year period.
+It’s interesting to note that when our team at Metropole produced this research the downturn at that time was the fifth downturn over that 20-year period.

-Now, wouldn’t it be interesting to know how much difference it would have made if a property investor managed to buy right at the bottom of the market of each of these downturns as opposed to them getting it terribly wrong and buying right at the peak of the cycle?
+You see... it was interesting to know how much difference it would have made if a property investor managed to buy right at the bottom of the market of each of these downturns as opposed to them getting it terribly wrong and buying right at the peak of the cycle?

 The following table shows the difference in equity as well as the overall difference in capital growth if you could get your market timing perfect.